piotrmurach/benchmark-trend/README.md

 To calculate an asymptotic behaviour of Rub code by inferring its computational complexity use `infer_trend`.
 This method takes as an argument an array of inputs which can be generated using [range](#21-range).
 The code to measure needs to be provided inside a block.

-For example, let's assume you would like to find out asymptotic behaviour of a Fibonnacci algorithm:
+For example, let's assume you would like to find out asymptotic behaviour of a Fibonacci algorithm:

 ```ruby
 def fibonacci(n)